-The No. 1 highlight of Skype for Business is its affordable cost.
+The primary highlight of Skype for Business is its affordable cost.
 There are two packages that include Skype for Business (along with other Microsoft Office software), so it's important to know what you really need before you buy.
 However, if you don't already own a license to use Microsoft Office applications, this could be a cost-effective way to bundle those services, which are highly useful in any office environment.
 Up to 250 participants can be included in a Skype for Business conference under either of these plans.
 Skype for Business also offers a 30-day free trial.

 Microsoft Office 365 Business Essentials